erneani/rpg-memory-hall/README.md

 - Each page will tell a story and the attributes of a character.
 - Should not forget to add cool animations for the pages.
 And cool designs too.

+## Tech

+- Vanilla JS with some type flavour.
+- Good old SCSS for the styles.
+- Semantical HTML for templating.
+- CSS Animations that really make this project cool.